initgrep-com/initgrep.blog/_postCollection/javascript/design-patterns/publisher-Subscriber(pub-sub).markdown

 	}
 }
 ```
-I would prefer to let the `EmailService extend EventBus`.
+we can also let `EmailService extend EventBus`.
 This would make `EmailService`
 have all the characteristics of `EventBus`.
 Based on the need, we can customize the API also.
-I call it a generic implementation. *It is just my own convention.* There is always a better way.

 ```javascript
 //extend the EventBus